-If you suspect you may be suffering from delayed whiplash pain or other symptoms, you should seek medical attention as soon as you can so that a doctor can establish a diagnosis and prescribe the appropriate delayed whiplash treatment for you, which could include pain relief medication.
+If you suspect you may be suffering from delayed whiplash pain or other symptoms, you should seek medical attention as soon as possible so that a doctor can establish a diagnosis and prescribe the appropriate delayed whiplash treatment for you, which could include pain relief medication.
 Once you receive appropriate treatment, that’s when you could consider filing any delayed whiplash claims.

 If you are suffering from a whiplash injury and the symptoms only became apparent some while later.
 You should consult your doctor, who would establish whether the symptoms you are experiencing are linked to the whiplash injury you sustained in an earlier accident.

-Once the doctor has established that you are suffering from delayed whiplash symptoms and not from some other form of injury, they would provide you with a medical report.
+Once the doctor has established that you suffer from delayed whiplash symptoms and not from some other form of injury, they would provide you with a medical report.
 This report is essential as it provides the required evidence for filing a whiplash claim against a negligent third party.

 The other evidence you would need to provide to support your claim would include the following: